aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 #### Task 1: Assign the Service Desk Virtual Machine Contributor permissions.

+1. In the Search resources, services, and docs text box at the top of the Azure portal page, type Resource Groups and press the Enter key.

 1. On the **Resource groups** blade, click on the **AZ500LAB01** resource group entry.

 1. On the **AZ500Lab01** blade, click on **Access control (IAM)**.